Offline Deployment

 2.7.1 Install OpenEBS

-Note: Installing OpenEBS is optional; using local storage offers better performance than NFS
+Note: Installing OpenEBS is optional, using local storage performs better than NFS.

 2.9 Install MySQL¶